ecammnetwork/minimal-mistakes/docs/_ecamm-live-manual/006-using-overlays.md

 For Text Overlays, Pick <samp>Fly In</samp> from the <samp>Style</samp> menu at the top of the text editing window to turn on Fly In mode.

-For other Overlay types, click the pencil button next to the Overlay in the main window, and you'll see a Fly-In menu.
+For other Overlay types, click the pencil button next to the Overlay in the Main Window, and you'll see a Fly-In menu.

 #### Adjusting Overlay Opacity